Girard Avenue: Transportation

+In 1901, the Girard Avenue trolley had approximately eight million passengers.

-The Girard Subway Station, part of the Broad Street Line, is located beneath the intersection of Broad Street and Girard Avenue.
+Girard Subway Station, part of the Broad Street Line, is located beneath the intersection of Broad Street and Girard Avenue.

-The Girard El Station, part of an elevated section of the Market–Frankford Line, is located above the intersection of Front Street and Girard Avenue.
+Girard El Station, part of an elevated section of the Market–Frankford Line, is located above the intersection of Front Street and Girard Avenue.

-U.S. Route 13 runs northward along 34th Street (by the Philadelphia Zoo), merges with Girard Avenue to cross the Schuylkill River (via the Girard Avenue Bridge), then splits to continue northward along 33rd Street.
+U.S. Route 13 runs northward along 34th Street by the Philadelphia Zoo, where it merges with Girard Avenue and crosses the Schuylkill River via the Girard Avenue Bridge, and then splits to continue northward along 33rd Street.

 The proposed Girard Avenue Expressway – a below-grade superhighway that would have connected Interstate 95 (Delaware Expressway) with Interstate 76 (Schuylkill Expressway) and continued through West Philadelphia to the city line – was abandoned in 1977 following public opposition.